c7garza/Navigating-Data-Analyst-Job-Market/README.md

 # Tools I Used

-For my deep dive into the data analyst job market, I harnessed the power of several key tools:
+For my deep dive into the data analyst job market, I utilized several key tools:

 - **Python:** The backbone of my analysis, allowing me to analyze the data and find critical insights.I also used the following Python libraries:
     - **Pandas Library:** This was used to analyze the data.